 Not only does it reduce your device's battery life, the extra tension, bending, and flexing of the cable as the phone moves around damages the connectors as well.

 Resist the urge to lie in bed scrolling through Facebook while the phone is charging.
 Instead, just pull the cable out first.
 It's quick and easy to do, and both your battery and charger will thank you for it.

 Given how little reinforcement and strain relief Apple's cables come with, it pays to add a little extra yourself.
 There are several ways of doing this, none of which cost more than a few dollars.

 A particularly low-tech approach is to simply cut the end off a pair of matchsticks and use them as a splint.
 Run them along either side of where the connector and cable meet, and bind them tightly with duct tape or similar.
 Just like that, you've got a stronger, if uglier, charger.

-You can also use springs out of old ballpoint pen to achieve something similar – just wrap one around each of those sensitive sections of the cable to prevent it from getting bent.
+You can also use springs out of old ballpoint pen to achieve something similar, just by wrapping one around each of those sensitive sections of the cable to prevent them from getting bent.

-Sugru is another good reinforcement option – it starts off soft and pliable so you can mold it into shape easily, but sets solid to provide plenty of protection.
+Sugru is another good reinforcement option.
+It starts off soft and pliable so you can mold it into shape quickly and easily, but sets solid to provide plenty of protection.